VFD/SpecialCommand/README.md

 It's in French because I'm french.

-Now each time you lauch Command with your shortcut, evrything in the AutoRun.cmd apply.
+Now each time you lauch Command with your shortcut, everything in the AutoRun.cmd apply.

 ### about CALL